 Well, we decided to go for an automatic, which is very easy to ride in traffic, just turn the throttle and go, and use both hand brakes to stop.
 Very lazy–as in easy–compared to the semi-automatics, which requires the use of your feet for braking and shifting.
 Honda was our brand of choice, since we loved our Civics and Fit back in the states.
 The Honda bikes seem to run and idle smoother compared to Yamahas, based on our limited test drive experience.
 We stuck with the 110cc motor, which yielded us over 50 km/L on a recent rental, which is (for us Americans) over 120 miles/gallon.
 Darn good if you ask us!

 We just needed to provide a copy of a passport, paid cash, and we’re done!
 With a purchase of a motorbike, you’ll get the “Green Book” which is the “title” of the bike, showing records of the annual registration, and a separate mandatory insurance policy (and a receipt from the shop).
-An insurance policy in the U.S. primarily covers the vehicle (in addition to medical), but the motorbike policy here covers the people on the bike, not the bike itself.
-Interesting… Anyway, we just need to go to the local vehicle registration office and change the title into our name, by showing a non-immigrant visa and documentation of your local address (which may or may not require a notarization by the U.S. Embassy/Consulate) before the current registration expires.
+An insurance policy in the U.S. primarily covers the vehicle (in addition to medical), but the motorbike policy here covers the people on the bike, not the bike itself (as far as I know).
+Interesting… Anyway, we just need to go to the local vehicle registration office and change the title into my name, by showing a (long term) non-immigrant visa and documentation of your local address (free residency certificate from the immigration office, or a similar form by the U.S. Embassy/Consulate, but that’s $50USD) before the current registration expires.
 The annual cost of the registration and insurance (done together) is quite reasonable, roughly 500 Bahts.
 Keep the copies with you, and the originals safely at home.

 Back in Texas, M had a name for both of our previous cars.
 “Zippy” for the Honda Fit and “Red” for the old Lexus coupe.